How Family Counseling Can Resolve Conflicts

 Phase 1: Systemic Assessment

-Therapists conduct relational diagnostics using McMaster Model assessments to evaluate roles, hierarchies, and transactional communication patterns.
+Clinicians conduct a relational assessment—often using McMaster Model tools—to evaluate roles, boundaries, hierarchies, and transactional communication patterns.
+Genograms, structured interviews, and brief screening measures help map strengths and stress points.

 Phase 2: Goal Setting